kkauf355/notes/topics/cSharp.md

 hourlyRate = rate ??
 10; // says if rate is null, make hourlyRate 10

 # Visual Studio Shortcuts
-Ctrl + K -> Ctrl + C    add comment
+Add comment:        Ctrl + K -> Ctrl + C
-Ctrl + K -> Ctrl + U    remove comment
+Remove comment:     Ctrl + K -> Ctrl + U
-Ctrl + Shft + B         trigger build
+Trigger build:      Ctrl + Shft + B

 # Vocab
-Variable: named space in memory to store data
-Fields: class level variables
-Methods: class level functions
-Properties: wrap the fields
-Events

-Interface: how it can be used
-Public: makes a method usable to the outside
-Private: only accessible from within the class
-Protected: accessible to class in inheriters

 Constructor: called when instantiating an object with the new keyword (new objects are created by constructors)
 immutable: once created, it cannot be changed
 namespace: a way to organize types in groups (folder with subfolders)
-static: defined on the class level, not the object level.
-Sometehing that is shared for all objects and should not change.
+virtual: signal that types can provide own implementation
+override: this version is the new version of the method

+# OOP
+## Encapsulation
+Containing information inside objects
+Only certain information is exposed
+Hides internal implementation of data
+Avoid data corruption
+Private and public

+## Abstraction
+Abstract representation of the program
+Only mechanisms useful for other objects are revealed
+    Implementation is hidden
+    making changes becomes easier

+## Inheritance
+Classes can resue functionality from others
+Relation between classes
+Lower development time because of reusability

+## Polymorphism
+Share behaviors but can be in more than one form
+Child can sstill be used like its parent
+Correct method will be used based on execution